389ds/389ds.github.io/docs/389ds/howto/howto-cleanruv.md

 There may be more than one replicated sub-suffix, so pay attention to which replica the message is complaining about.

-CLEANALLRUV
+CleanAllRUV
 -----------

-How to remove a replica and its RUV's
+How to remove a replica and clean its RUV's from the remaining active replica servers.

-1. On the Replica we want to remove, put database into read only mode to stop updates coming in, and for the replica to flush out all its pending changes.
+1. On the Replica we want to remove put the database into read only mode to stop updates coming in.
+This allows for the replica to flush out all its pending changes to the active replica servers.

         dn: cn=userRoot,cn=ldbm database,cn=plugins,cn=config
         changetype: modify